Gurobi/gurobi-optimods/docs/source/usage.rst

 The best way to get started with the OptiMods is to try one out!
 Check out the :doc:`gallery` first to find a Mod that suits you.
-Each Mod comes complete with a page of explanatory documentation which provides background on the problem it is intended to solve.
+Each Mod comes complete with a page of explanatory documentation that provides background on the problem it is intended to solve.
 The docs also include runnable example codes and datasets to help get you started.

-Note that you may need to install additional dependencies for some examples, as they use optional packages which are not direct dependencies of ``gurobi-optimods``.
-The quick way to ensure you have a Python environment which can execute all the example snippets in the docs is to run the following::
+Note that you may need to install additional dependencies for some examples, as they use optional packages that are not direct dependencies of ``gurobi-optimods``.
+The quickest way to ensure you have a Python environment that can execute all the example snippets in the docs is to run the following::

    python -m pip install gurobi-optimods[examples]